Department of Energy Zero Energy Ready Homes

 Continuous Insulation

-Most houses have only cavity insulation.
-This is insulation between the wall studs or between the attic joists.
+Most houses have only cavity insulation, between the wall studs or between the attic joists.
 This insulation is great when installed well, but it doesn’t stop heat loss or gain through the framing.

 Taping all the seams creates a relatively air-tight shell before any of the interior sealing is done.